ogulcanturan/Ogu.Response/README.md

 ```

 > [!TIP]
-> By default, ASP.NET Core automatically returns a 400 Bad Request when ModelState is invalid — before your controller code is even reached.
+> If controller attached with `[ApiController]` attribute, ASP.NET Core automatically returns a 400 Bad Request when ModelState is invalid — before your controller code is even reached.
 To take full control you need to suppress this behavior:
 > `services.Configure<ApiBehaviorOptions>(options => options.SuppressModelStateInvalidFilter = true);`

 **example 4:** Including Additional Data in the Response